A Survey on Event-based Optical Marker Systems: Applications

-Along the same lines, the PnP algorithm has been applied for drone pose estimation in~\cite{bauersfeld2025monocular}.
-The authors proposed an event-based pipeline which achieves millimeter-level position accuracy with a pose update rate up to 1~kHz and latency as low as 2.5 ms, using four IR LEDs.
-This approach is particularly suited for small indoor environments and for agile robots (e.g.~drones).
+Building upon this blueprint, the authors in~\cite{chen2020novel} proposed an indoor positioning system based on an event camera and multiple LEDs.
+Each LED is assigned a unique frequency, detected through a Gaussian Mixture Probability Hypothesis Density (GM-PHD) filter for tracking, combined with a multi-LED fusion strategy.
+The pinhole camera model is used to estimate the camera's position in the indoor environment.
+Over time, these solutions have been refined to achieve lower latency and higher throughput.
+For example, a low-latency algorithm specifically designed for rapidly-moving robots is proposed in~\cite{ebmer2024real}.
+Bias tuning is performed first, followed by frequency recognition for each LED.
+A low-pass filter supports tracking, and the PnP algorithm is applied to estimate the pose, by~mapping 3D LED positions to their 2D projections.
+In the same spirit, the PnP algorithm has been applied in~\cite{bauersfeld2025monocular} for the pose estimation of a drone.
+The authors proposed a pipeline achieving millimeter-level accuracy with a pose update rate up to 1~kHz and latency as low as 2.5~ms, using four IR~LEDs.
+This approach is particularly suited for small indoor environments and agile robots (e.g. mini quadrotors).

-Going beyond traditional localization systems, EBOMS have also recently found application in aerospace robotics.
-For~example, in~\cite{salah2023neuromorphic}, the authors use blinking LEDs placed on the ground as reference points and an event camera mounted on a drone to solve relative localization problem.
-A Kalman filter is designed for detecting and tracking the LEDs, based on their unique frequencies.
-Finally, a real-time relative localization method is proposed, which relies on a Time-Delayed Kalman Filter (TDKF).
-The TDKF integrates the pose estimates of the target obtained from the solution of an PnP problem, with acceleration measurements from the onboard IMU (Inertial Measurement Unit).
-The~PnP-based position is used as a correction input, whereas the inertial information is leveraged for motion prediction.
-The overall algorithm runs at 200~Hz and it guarantees real-time pose estimation in this study for the application of autonomous navigation and coordination between the Ingenuity helicopter and the Perseverance rover during planetary exploration missions.
+EBOMS have also recently found application in \emph{aerospace robotics}.
+In~\cite{salah2023neuromorphic}, ground-level blinking LEDs are observed by an event camera mounted on a drone.
+A Kalman filter is designed for detecting and tracking the LEDs based on their unique frequencies.
+A real-time relative localization algorithm is then proposed, which relies on the Time-Delayed Kalman Filter (TDKF).
+The TDKF integrates pose estimates obtained by solving the PnP problem, with acceleration measurements from the onboard IMU (Inertial Measurement Unit).
+Running at 200~Hz, the algorithm in~\cite{salah2023neuromorphic} provides real-time pose estimates for the autonomous navigation of a ground and an aerial robot in planetary exploration missions.